-- Added requirements that Ecology must be notified of changes to the planned start date for installing an UST system, or a tank or piping run, at least three business days before starting installation. - Consistent with §280.20(d) of the federal rule, clarified that installation requirements apply to all UST system components (not just tanks and piping). - Consistent with §280.20(d) and §280.251(d) of the federal rule, updated the codes of practice that may be used to comply with installation requirements. - Added installation requirements for used tanks to ensure the tanks meet performance standards. - Added requirement that installation records must be maintained until the UST system is permanently closed or undergoes a change-in-service, consistent with existing requirement for repairs to UST systems.
+- Added requirement that owners and operators must confirm planned start date at least three business days before starting installation. - For emergency replacements, changed notification requirements.
+The department must be notified before installation starts instead of within seven days of completing installation. - Consistent with §280.20(d) of the federal rule, clarified that installation requirements apply to all UST system components, not just tanks and piping. - Consistent with §280.20(d) and §280.251(d) of the federal rule, updated the codes of practice that may be used to comply with installation requirements.
+Added two codes not included in the federal rule. - Added prohibition that, after effective date of the rule, used tanks may not be installed as part of an UST system. - Clarified process for certifying and reporting installations of UST systems and tanks when applying for a license, including what documentation must be submitted. - Added requirement that the manufacturer's installation checklist must be completed and submitted with the license application. - Added requirement that installation records must be maintained until the UST system is permanently closed or undergoes a change-in-service, consistent with existing requirement for repairs to UST systems.